Ty France Player Props: Mariners vs. Athletics

 Athletics Pitching Rankings

-- The Athletics pitching staff is 28th in the league with a collective 7.7 strikeouts per nine innings.
+- The pitching staff for the Athletics has a collective 7.8 K/9, the fourth-worst in the league.

-- The Athletics' 6.95 team ERA ranks last across all league pitching staffs.
+- The Athletics have a 6.95 team ERA that ranks last across all league pitching staffs.

-- The Athletics allow the most home runs in baseball (85 total, 1.7 per game).
+- Athletics pitchers combine to surrender the most home runs in baseball (86 total, 1.7 per game).

-- Waldichuk makes the start for the Athletics, his 10th of the season.
-He is 1-3 with a 6.85 ERA and 39 strikeouts in 46 2/3 innings pitched.
+- Sears gets the start for the Athletics, his 10th of the season.
+He is 0-3 with a 4.99 ERA and 51 strikeouts through 48 2/3 innings pitched.

-- In his most recent appearance on Saturday against the Houston Astros, the left-hander threw five innings, giving up three earned runs while surrendering five hits.
+- His last appearance was on Saturday against the Houston Astros, when the lefty went six innings, surrendering two earned runs while allowing five hits.

-- In nine games this season, the 25-year-old has put up a 6.85 ERA and 7.6 strikeouts per nine innings, while giving up a batting average of .306 to his opponents.
+- The 27-year-old has amassed an ERA of 4.99, with 9.4 strikeouts per nine innings, in nine games this season.
+Opposing hitters have a .246 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.